 Taro root is a root vegetable that originated in Asia but is now enjoyed worldwide.
 Taro root is called gabi in the Philippines and has brown outer skin and white flesh with purple specks throughout.
 When cooked, it has a mildly sweet taste and a texture similar to a potato.

-So, overall, both tamarind and taro root gave this particular recipe more of a complex and balanced flavor playing out the sourness and sweetness.
+So, overall, both tamarind and taro root gave this particular recipe a complex and balanced flavor, playing out the sourness and sweetness.
 You can find tamarind and taro roots in an Asian food market.

 - In a stockpot, add water, tamarind paste, and tomato.
 Bring water to a boil.

-- Turn to simmer: and add shrimp or prawns.
+- Turn to a simmer, and add shrimp or prawns.
 Let simmer for 3 minutes.
-Be careful not to go over, since we will add vegetables, giving the shrimp more cooking time.
+Be careful not to go over since we will add vegetables, giving the shrimp more cooking time.

 - Add the vegetables: Taro Root, Eggplant, String beans, Okra, and Spinach.
 Cover and continue to simmer for an additional 2 or 3 minutes.
 Turn off and remove from heat.

-- Serve immediately with rice or nice crusty bread to sop up the Sinigang broth.
+- Serve immediately with steaming hot rice or nice crusty bread to sop up the Sinigang broth.

 - Season with salt or fish sauce to taste.